evadecker/eva.town/www/content/2-about/about.md

 My name is Kyle—I design and build digital products that are intuitive, beautiful, accessible, and fun.
 I've done this professionally since 2012, and I've been designing for the web since 2007.

+This is my portfolio.
+It's a way for me to show off the things I've done and how I've done them, but beyond that, it's a way to teach.
+At relevant moments in each case study, I'll detour to summarize topics ranging from typesetting to front-end architecture to music theory.
+My work should be understood by anyone who visits the site, designer or not, and I want everyone to leave having learned something new.

 I believe in moving at a sustainable pace and fixing what’s broken.

 (snippet: about/beliefs)